 Providing engaging material means providing different ways people can learn about a specific process.
 With a DAP, you can create interactive walkthroughs for complex tools; video content about company values; and premade learning resources about processes your new hires might not be familiar with.
 Make sure that your new employees learn from the material you provide and that they have other resources if they get confused.

-According to a survey by Talmundo, 47% of HR professionals said that they weren’t evaluating the effectiveness of their onboarding process.
+According to a survey by Talmundo, 47% of HR professionals said that they weren’t evaluating the training effectiveness of their onboarding process and L&D strategy.
 Making sure that your employees are actually learning from all the content you’ve built and developed is also a part of building your onboarding process.
 After all, your new-hire training process should be setting your new employees up for success.

 How do you know whether you’re investing the right amount of time and effort into your onboarding process without reviewing the processing?
 Here’s how you can gauge the success and effectiveness of your training program: